mncy-earth/data-wow-test/README.md

 ### 2) Time Constraint

 This experience highlighted the need to be ready for unexpected issues.
-Not being prepared for handling large amounts of data caused longer troubleshooting times.
+Not being prepared to handle large amounts of data caused longer troubleshooting times.

 I spent a huge amount of time repeatedly testing specific approaches.
 These are the strategies I experimented with: